danzlkor/continuous-bench/README.md

 Bench is usful when the aim is comparing two groups of data in terms of parameters of a biophysical model; but not estimating the parameters pre.se.
 It is particularly advantagous when the model has more free parameters than what can be estimated given the measurements.

 ## How it works?
 Using simulated data, we generate models of change that can predict how a baseline measurement changes if any of the parameters of the model changes.
-Then, in a bayesian framework, we estimate which of the `` change models'' can better explain the observed change between two groups.
-FOr more details, please refer to the paper(link).
+Then, in a bayesian framework, we estimate which of the "change models" can better explain the observed change between two groups.
+For more details about the method, please refer to the paper (link).

 ## How to install it?